 Egypt museums are amazing places to visit when you're in Egypt, giving you a history lesson before your very eyes.
 A trip to Egypt isn't complete without seeing these amazing Egypt sites with their fascinating exhibitions.
 Visiting Egyptian museums is one of the best ways to get in touch with Egyptian culture in person.

-Egyptian museums are places where you can admire objects of great artistic, historical and scientific value.
+Egyptian museums are places where you can admire objects of great artistic, historical, and scientific value.
 It is worth visiting Egyptian museums to get to know the Egypt heritage sites better in a quiet space, away from the hustle and bustle of the city.
 If you are looking to add a bit of culture to your Egypt vacation, be sure to visit the Egypt museums recommended by us as these may be just what you are looking for.

 When you think of grand palaces, you probably think of European capital cities rather than Egyptian cities, such as Cairo or Alexandria.
 Egypt is home to a number of beautiful palaces, ranging from medieval Islamic to Ottoman Baroque, French Rococo, and even Hindu-inspired palaces.
 These are all interesting places to visit in Egypt, where you will learn about the history of the palace as well as the aesthetic surroundings of the Egypt heritage sites.

 Egyptian palaces were built to not only act as residences, but to project power and prestige throughout the land.
-As such, monarchs and aristocrats vied with one another, commissioning increasingly lavish homes, and assembling exquisite art collections with which to fill their endless halls and chambers.
+As such, monarchs and aristocrats vied with one another, commissioning increasingly lavish homes and assembling exquisite art collections with which to fill their endless halls and chambers.

 Alongside the magnificent architecture and artworks, Egyptian palaces also boast gorgeous grounds and gardens, with lots of fabulous fountains and flowerbeds on display.
-Due to their significant artistic, cultural and historical value, these beautiful palaces have now become some of the most popular and best places to see in Egypt.
+Due to their significant artistic, cultural, and historical value, these beautiful palaces have now become some of the most popular and best places to see in Egypt.

-Montaza Palace - one of the most popular places to visit in Egypt
+Montaza Palace - One of the most popular places to visit in Egypt

-Abdeen Palace - one of the most sumptuous Cairo Egypt sites
+Abdeen Palace - One of the most sumptuous Cairo, Egypt sites

 The honor of your presence is requested at Abdeen Palace.
-This palace has a vast collection of adornments, paintings, and golden clocks, and is widely considered one of the most sumptuous palaces in the world.
+This palace has a vast collection of adornments, paintings, and golden clocks, widely considered one of the most sumptuous palaces in the world.
 Get a glimpse into the lives of the royal family from the late 19th to mid-20th centuries, concluding with a special lunch fit for a king.

-Baron Empain Palace - one of the most interesting Cairo Egypt sites
+Baron Empain Palace - One of the most interesting Cairo, Egypt sites

 The Baron Empain Palace was constructed in 1911 by Belgian architect Alexandre Marcel.
 His works include the French Embassy in Tokyo and several projects for King Leopold II of Belgium.
 The impressive mansion, inspired by Hindu temples, was built at the behest of Baron Édouard Empain, a wealthy Belgian entrepreneur and amateur Egyptologist.
 The estate was occupied by the Baron's family until the early 1950s, after which it was abandoned and fell into disrepair.
-After an extensive restoration project by the Egyptian government, the palace has been returned to its former glory.
+After an extensive restoration project by the Egyptian government, the palace has returned to its former glory.
 Venture inside and you may feel echoes of the ghosts of the Baron and his family that are rumored to wander the halls.

-Prince Muhammad Ali Palace and Museum - one of the best places to see in Egypt
+Prince Muhammad Ali Palace and Museum - One of the best places to see in Egypt

 The Nubian villages around Aswan are great places to visit while you're in Egypt.
-A visit to the village of Nubia is an amazing experience that lets you into the life of the locals.
+A visit to the village of Nubia is an amazing experience that brings you into the life of the locals.
 Nubians are very open and friendly and you shouldn't be afraid of anything there.
-On the contrary, the visit here leaves you with many nice memories, for example learning to write in a Nubian school or visiting one of the families.
+On the contrary, the visit here leaves you with many nice memories.
+For example learning to write in a Nubian school or visiting one of the families.
 We will not only get tea to drink, but also, for the brave ones, of course, a little crocodile to hold.
 For just a few dollars, you can get a traditional henna tattoo and buy interesting handicrafts.
 When moving around the village, you will be surrounded by the smiling faces of children.
 This is really one of the best places to see in Egypt.

 Bazaars, known as souks, are also fascinating places to visit in Egypt.
 A skilled shopper can find beautiful examples of handicrafts, interesting souvenirs, jewelry and local delicacies from among the countless articles found here.
 The most famous bazaar in Egypt is Khan al-Khalili located in the center of the old quarter of Cairo.
 It is one of the main Cairo Egypt sites to visit.
 Due to its size, it is difficult to simply call it a "bazaar" - it is a whole commercial district.
 The history of the souk goes back to 1382, when a caravanserai was built here - an inn connected with a marketplace.
 Within the souk, you can buy many oriental souvenirs and handicrafts, stock up on spice and food stalls, and spend time in a traditionally decorated cafe.